Judge Orders Federal Government to Unfreeze Funds Withheld From Maine Over Transgender Athletes

 0:00

-A U.S. District Court in Maine issued a ruling April 11 ordering the federal government to release funding to Maine that was frozen over the state’s decision to disregard an executive order and allow transgender athletes in women’s sports.
+A U.S. District Court in Maine issued a ruling on April 11 ordering the federal government to release funding to Maine that was frozen over the state’s decision to disregard an executive order and allow transgender athletes in women’s sports.

-Conflict between the state and federal government began after President Donald Trump issued the order titled “Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government” on his first day back in the White House for a second term.
+Conflict between the state and federal government began after President Donald Trump issued the order, titled “Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government,” on his first day back in the White House for a second term.

 Travis Gillmore